dfuentes87/dag/README.md

 # dag

-Domain At Glance, aka dag
+Domain At a Glance, aka dag

 Quick and concise dig, whois, and curl to get a quick overview of a domain's information for the purpose of troubleshooting hosting issues with domains.